MuzammilSahul/SA-1-EMF-AND-TL/README.md

 ## BASICS OF SMITH CHART:
 ---
-### 1. Introduction

-The Smith Chart plots the reflection coefficient
+### 1.The Smith Chart plots the reflection coefficient

 The reflection coefficient is: